cathaysia/tree-sitter-loongdoc/docs/docs/index.md

 # LoongDoc

-LoongDoc is normalized asciidoc.
+LoongDoc is normalized loongdoc.

-## What's asciidoc
+## What's loongdoc

-asciidoc is a markup language.
-There is currently no specification, it is defined by the implementation and user [documentation](https://docs.asciidoctor.org/).
+loongdoc is a markup language.
+There is currently no specification, it is defined by the implementation and user [documentation](https://docs.loongdoctor.org/).

 ## Why LoongDoc

 LoongDoc has two purposes:

 - Avoid trademark disputes.
-- Define a strongly defined specification of asciidoc.
+- Define a strongly defined specification of loongdoc.
-- Make best effort to maintain compatibility with asciidoc.
+- Make best effort to maintain compatibility with loongdoc.

 ## Current Implementation